Going the Extra Mile in Customer Service

 Many companies claim to be “customer-centric,” “customer-driven,” or even “customer-obsessed.”

-Then, the agents representing these companies are asked to “go the extra mile for the customer.”
+At the same time, agents representing these companies are told to “go the extra mile for the customer.”
+Originally, this idea was built on a foundation of strong leadership, effective training, streamlined business processes, and clear organizational communication.

 Compounded Leadership Failure